 - Vulnerability: I could accept the present moment with less shielding.
 My walls slowly came down, and I was no longer afraid of what others thought of me.
 This was another game-changer that spawned a whole list just like this one.

-- Personal Responsibility: vulnerability allowed me to accept myself and take ownership of my shit when called on it.
+- Personal Responsibility: vulnerability allowed me to accept myself as-is.
+I stopped blaming externalities for my issues and took ownership of my shit when called on it.
 Assuming responsibility for myself was another game-changer with a similar list to this one.

 - Addiction: as soon as I started being vulnerable owning my feelings, my addictions started slipping away, one by one, without any extra effort on my end.